last-g/stups2go/README.md

 Builder agents are meant to be deployed in a non-production AWS account.
 Those should do the main work like compiling, testing and packaging your artifacts.
-They can also do big integration tests with the resources of the test account without accidentially affecting your production systems.
+They can also do big integration tests with the resources of the test account without accidentally affecting your production systems.
 Make sure you switched your account to your test account with `mai login ...`.

 At first, you need to open your mint bucket to your test account, in order to